MrRowey/MrRowey/README.md

 ---

 ## 👨‍💻 About Me
-I’m a **Primary School ICT Technician** with over four years of experience, passionate about using technology to enhance learning and empower educators.
-I hold a **BSc in Computing and Information Technology** from the [University of Derby](https://www.derby.ac.uk/?form=MG0AV3), where I honed my technical and problem-solving skills.
+I’m a **Primary School ICT Technician** with over four years of experience, passionate about leveraging technology to enhance learning and empower educators.
+I hold a **BSc in Computing and Information Technology** from the [University of Derby](https://www.derby.ac.uk/?form=MG0AV3), where I refined my problem-solving and technical expertise.

-In addition to my professional role as an **ICT Cluster Technician**—where I collaborate with multiple primary schools to optimize their tech ecosystems—I actively contribute to the open-source project [FAForever](https://github.com/FAForever?form=MG0AV3).
-This allows me to engage with a global community dedicated to enhancing gaming experiences.
-My commitment to delivering innovative solutions and supporting technology in education drives everything I do.
+In my role as an **ICT Cluster Technician**, I collaborate with multiple primary schools to optimize their technological ecosystems, solving complex IT challenges to support students and teachers.
+Additionally, I actively contribute to the open-source project [FAForever](https://github.com/FAForever?form=MG0AV3), engaging with a global community to improve gaming experiences.
+My passion lies in delivering creative solutions and driving innovation in both education and gaming.

 ---